Long-Term Homeowner Preparation: How To Ensure Access To Food and Clean Water During Severe Storms

 Food, water, and medical supplies may have expiration dates and need to be replaced periodically.
 And as your family’s needs evolve – you have a new baby, a pet, or a family member with a new medical condition – your supplies and plan should be updated to account for these changes.

-FEMA recommends a review of your emergency supplies every six months.
+FEMA recommends reviewing your emergency supplies every six months.
 This frequency allows for a thorough inventory check while being manageable.
 Put it on a set schedule so it’s easy to remember.
-For example, Floridians are often reminded to check their kits as hurricane season starts.
+For example, Floridians are often reminded to check their kits as hurricane season starts in June.

 Ensuring a safe food and water supply in an emergency